msahmed1/bart_py2_2023/README.md

 pip freeze > requirements.txt

 # Run app
+In the Terminal, go to the location where this application is located.

+Set flask enviroment vairable to
+$ export FLASK_APP=webapp.py
+This is so that flask knows which application to run.

+To run the app enter
+$ python -m flask run
-In the Integrated Terminal, run the app by entering python -m flask run, which runs the Flask development server.
+this will run the Flask app in the development server.